-- Tell companies you don’t want their junk mail.
-Write the Direct Marketing Association, which represents many but not all companies that solicit through the mail, and tell them you don’t want to get junk mail.
-You will need to send a $1 processing fee along with your name and address in order for your request to be processed.
-This will stop mailings from any company registered with the DMA’s Mail Preference Service for five years.
+Tell companies you don’t want their junk mail.
+Register with the Direct Marketing Association (which represents many but not all companies that solicit through the mail) and tell them you don’t want to get junk mail.
+This will stop mailings from any company participating in the DMA’s Mail Preference Service for five years.
 You can register with the DMA online at no charge, or download a registration form and register by mail.

 Mail Preference Service

 Direct Marketing Association

 P.O.
 Box 643

 Carmel, NY 10512

 Note: If you register by mail you will need to include a check for $1 (along with your name and address) to cover processing of your request.

 Block explicit mail.
 To stop unwanted sexually explicit advertising from being sent to you or your child, you can file what’s called a prohibitory order with the U.S. Postal Service.
 You’ll need to fill out the Application for Listing and-or Prohibitory Order form available via the U.S. Postal Service Web site.
 You can fill out the same form to report a piece of explicit mail that you or your child received.

 Stop unwanted sales calls, too.
 Sign up for the Do Not Call Registry to cut down on unwelcome telemarketing calls.
 You can add your home and mobile telephone numbers to the National Do Not Call Registry online or by calling 1-888-382-1222 within North Carolina from the number you wish to register.